acao780/Making-Journey/journal-pages/week-01.md

 *This data portrait tracks when I laugh and what makes me laugh over one week (Monday March 9 to Sunday March 15).
 Total: 21 laughter events recorded throughout the week*

+## Reflection

+### What did you choose to track, and why?

+I chose to track **what makes me laugh and when** because laughter is something I experience daily but never really think about.
+I was curious about the patterns in my laughter—when do I laugh the most?
+What triggers it?
+Who makes me laugh the most?
+This topic also felt aligned with the course's humanistic approach to data, as laughter is emotional, social, and deeply personal.

+### What was it like to collect and visualise this data?

+Collecting the data was surprisingly fun and eye-opening.
+Every time I laughed, I tried to pause and note what caused it.
+Some moments were easy to record, like watching a funny video or hearing a joke from a friend.
+However, other moments were spontaneous conversations that I had to remember afterward, which made me more aware of the small moments of joy throughout my day.
+Visualising the data was the most creative part of this exercise—I invented a color system based on where the laughter occurred and used dot size to show intensity.

+### What did you notice that I wouldn't have otherwise?

+I noticed that my **laughter peaks in the afternoon** (around 3-4pm) when energy is low and people make jokes to stay awake in class.
+I also realised that **social laughter is the most intense**—my biggest laughs came from interactions with friends, not from watching videos alone.
+On weekends, I laugh more freely and more often, especially Saturday night when I'm relaxed and spending time with friends.

+### What choices did you make for your data collection?
+What does it emphasise?
+What is left out?

+I recorded the time, trigger, and who was involved whenever I laughed.
+This emphasises the social context of laughter—who I'm with and what we're doing together.
+The colour system shows where laughter happens most often.
+What is left out: body language, the full conversation context, and how laughter affected my mood afterward.

+### How does this exercise relate to data humanism and the *Dear Data* project?

+This exercise relates directly to **data humanism** and the *Dear Data* project.
+Like Giorgia Lupi advocates, I treated my personal data with empathy and humanity—laughter is imperfect, spontaneous, and hard to capture in numbers.
+My hand-drawn portrait follows the *Dear Data* tradition of making everyday moments meaningful through personal visualisation.

+### Any other reflections?

+This exercise made me more grateful for the small moments of joy in my day.
+Before, I didn't realise how much laughter is woven into my daily life until I started tracking it.
+Data doesn't have to be serious to be meaningful—sometimes it's about celebrating the happy moments and appreciating the people who make us laugh.

+---
 ## AI Usage Statement

 *Document any use of AI tools under an AI Usage Statement heading.
 Explain which tools you used and describe how you used them.
 Reference any AI-generated content (see [QuickCite](https://auckland.libguides.com/referencing-generative-ai-tools) for guidance).*